anvitgupta01/JARVIS-AI-Assistant/README.md

 ### Developing JARVIS : Moving through the source code

-a.
 The source code starts with *["Assistant.py"](https://github.com/anvitgupta01/Jarvis-AI-Assistant/blob/master/Assistant.py)* which contains actual implemenation logic for the software.
 Different main sections of the program are highighted below with some explanation on how to use and what has been done.

+**a.
+Include section -**
 ```
 import datetime
 import pyttsx3